 How to keep your kids entertained at home

 But, if you and your kids will all be at home, we all know a key part of making the days bearable is staying busy, even if that does only mean doing so within the four walls of your house.
-As the days roll on though, you may be fresh out of ideas.
+By this point in quarantine, however, you may be fresh out of ideas.
 So here’s our guide to some fun, home-based activities for when inspiration runs dry…

 Because who doesn’t love rustling up some yummy treats, even when we’re not on lockdown?
 Baking cakes, biscuits, or even savoury treats is a great way to engage your children at home (and stay sane), because of the fun, interactive nature of the activity, the need to concentrate, and of course, the tasty outcome to look forward to at the end.